jjn7702/SECJ1023-PT2/Submission/sec08_23242/Bookworm/Analysis-Design/readme.md

 - ~Fantasy() is a destructor
 - string getCreatureType() is a accessor that returns the value of creatureType
 - void setCreatureType(string ct) is a mutator that sets the value of creatureType
+- void display() is a function that overrides the display() function of the base class Book.
+It first calls the display() function of the Book class to display book information, and then prints the creatureType

 5. class SciFi